hpiwowar/citation11k/analysis/stats_knit_.md

 ## Introduction

 "Sharing information facilitates science.
 Publicly sharing detailed research data–sample attributes, clinical factors, patient outcomes, DNA sequences, raw mRNA microarray measurements–with other researchers allows these valuable resources to contribute far beyond their original analysis[1].
 In addition to being used to confirm original results, raw data can be used to explore related or new hypotheses, particularly when combined with other publicly available data sets.
 Real data is indispensable when investigating and developing study methods, analysis techniques, and software implementations.
-The larger scientific community also benefits: sharing data encourages multiple perspectives, helps to identify errors, discourages fraud, is useful for training new researchers, and increases efficient use of funding and patient population resources by avoiding duplicate data collection.”
+The larger scientific community also benefits: sharing data encourages multiple perspectives, helps to identify errors, discourages fraud, is useful for training new researchers, and increases efficient use of funding and patient population resources by avoiding duplicate data collection."
 [Piwowar, Sharing]

 When research data is made publicly available, is there a demonstrable benefit to scientific progress and the study investigators?